rahmanii0/BRACE/README.md

 ### Install the Database

-Create a database of your choice in PhpMyAdmin and import the traversy_mvc.sql file in it.
+Create a database of your choice in PhpMyAdmin

 ## Built With